KeyValueSoftwareSystems/react-stepper/README.md

 />
 ```

-The `step` param provided by the `renderBubble` callback is the same object you pass as array item in `steps` prop.
+The `step` param provided by the `renderNode` callback is the same object you pass as array item in `steps` prop.

 ## Props